pzivich/Delicatessen/docs/index.rst

 ``python -m pip install delicatessen``

-Only two dependencies are necessary for ``delicatessen`` (both of which you will likely have already installed): NumPy and SciPy.
+Only two dependencies for ``delicatessen`` are: NumPy, SciPy.

-While pandas is not necessary to use ``delicatessen``, several examples are demonstrated with pandas for ease of data management.
-To replicate the tests in ``tests/`` you will need to install ``statsmodels`` and ``pytest`` (but this is not necessary for general use of the package either).
+While pandas is not necessary, several examples are demonstrated with pandas for ease of data management.
+To replicate the tests in ``tests/`` you will need to install ``statsmodels`` and ``pytest`` (but this is not necessary for general use of the package).

 Citation:
 -------------